cuga-rajal/opensim_apple_arm64/README.md

 	sudo ln -s /opt/homebrew/Cellar/mono-libgdiplus/6.1_2/lib/libgdiplus.dylib /usr/local/lib/libgdiplus.dylib

-Note that you will need to re-create this symbolic link each time there is a version update to libgdiplus.
 This link is required because on Apple Silicon, brew installs into /opt/homebrew/ instead of /usr/local.
 Dotnet uses /usr/local as a hard-coded path and ignores shell environments.
+You will need to re-create this symbolic link each time there is a version update to libgdiplus.

 There are mixed reviews of Mono and dotnet6 co-existing.
 If you have Mono installed and then install dotnet6, and run into problems, it's likely due to mixed